reinacchi/quick_mouse/README.md

 ### Misc

-- `End` - Release any click.
+- `B` - Release any click.
 If you are dragging or selecting a text, use this key to release them.
 - `Shift+W` - Move the cursor top of the screen
 - `Shift+A` - Move the cursor left side of the screen
 - `Shift+S` - Move the cursor bottom of the screen